Best Time to Visit Crete

 Spring: March to May

 Spring is when Crete reawakens.
 By March, wildflowers begin to appear on the hillsides—anemones, orchids, and the greens that Cretan cooking depends on.
+The botanical layer is not decoration; the dedicated Cretan herbs guide separates endemic plants, local taxa, and ordinary kitchen herbs that became culturally central here.
 Temperatures climb slowly: pleasant for walking, still cool for swimming.
 The Samaria Gorge typically opens in May; before that, snowmelt and weather determine access.

 Easter is the calendar's anchor.
 Greek Orthodox Easter moves each year (often April or early May).
 Villages hold processions, lamb roasts, and all-night vigils.
 Visitors who come for Easter participate in the island's most significant communal event—but they also share it with returning diaspora and domestic tourists.
 Accommodation fills; prices rise.
 The experience is worth planning for, not stumbling into.

-Late May is perhaps the sweetest window: flowers still present, heat bearable, gorges open, beaches not yet crowded.
+April is the more local spring answer: Easter when the calendar aligns, green hills, cooler sites, partial openings, and sea that should not be treated as a promise.
+May is the sweeter late-spring window: flowers still present, heat bearable, gorges beginning to open, beaches not yet crowded.
 The mesimeri—the long afternoon pause—has not yet become mandatory.
 Movement feels possible.

 Summer: June to August